 Wild Card break down – how much did we save?

 Another road trip with our Couple Wild Card and another great saving during our Garden Route holiday.
+Note!
+Wild Card for foreigners is much more expensive and it you’re coming for a short holiday it’s not worth buying it.

 - Ebb & Flow campsite, Wilderness National park – ZAR40 pp.